lfishRhungry/zbanner/README.md

 Use `xtate --list-probe | less` to see all ProbeModules with sub-parameters and help.

 Use `xtate --list-out | less` to see all OutputModules with sub-parameters and help.

+## Scan Rate

+Xtate could do scan with a high-speed send rate like ZMap and Masscan.
+All those tools work on similar sending way like raw socket, libpcap(winpcap) or zero-copy(PFRING/netmap).

+Xtate inherent the packet sending way of Masscan which contains libpcap/winpcap and PFRING.
+And it randomizes the target IP addresses so that it shouldn't overwhelm any distant network.
+Xtate could event randomize the source IPv4/IPv6 addresses if needed(Yes, I fixed).

+By default, the rate is set to 100 packets/second.
+To increase the rate to a million use something like --rate 1000000.
+When scanning the IPv4 Internet, you'll be scanning lots of subnets, so even though there's a high rate of packets going out, each target subnet will receive a small rate of incoming packets.

+However, with IPv6 scanning, you'll tend to focus on a single target subnet with billions of addresses.
+Thus, your default behavior will overwhelm the target network.
+Networks often crash under the load that masscan can generate.

+In addition, Xtate support LAN mode to do NDP or ARP scan.
+Set a proper scan rate when operate on your own network.

+## Set Your Firewall

+Xtate needs to avoid responds of system stack when using udp, zbanner or HLTCP scan.
+When Linux local system receives a SYN-ACK from the probed target, it responds with a RST packet that kills the connection before Xtate handle.
+Same for udp, local system may respond an icmp(port unreachable) while we receive our packets.

+The easiest way to prevent this is to assign Xtate a separate IP address.
+Or I write some shell scripts to set iptable rules in `firewall` directory both for tcp/udp in IPv4/IPv6.

+Note, when we do tcp-syn scan, it's better to let system stack to respond RST automaticly.
+But you can also set subparameter `--send-rst` to tcp-syn scan module to let Xtate send rst by itself while we work on Windows or use seperate source IP address on Linux.

 ## Build